chrismlee26/bank_account/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/chrismlee26/bank_account?style=for-the-badge)
 ![GitHub last commit](https://img.shields.io/github/last-commit/chrismlee26/bank_account?style=for-the-badge)

-This project is my bank account program in Python3.
+This project is my bank account program written in Python3.
 The Project encompasses OOP Methods & Attributes as Assignment #1 for CS1.1 (OOP).

+v 1.1.4

 ## Run

 $ "python3 BankAccount.py" to run.
 $ Or just press the run button in VScode

-## Operation
+## Variables

 1. The **BankAccount** class creates an instance of BankAccount when called.
 2. The **BankAccount** class takes the @params "Full Name" (string), Balance (int).
 Balance is defaulted to 0.